Skip to main content

-If your CAM reconciliation process looks like this — export from Yardi, paste into a master spreadsheet, apply gross-up formula, copy to tenant-specific tabs, verify caps manually, check against estimated payments, generate statements — you're not alone.
+If your CAM reconciliation process looks like this (export from Yardi, paste into a master spreadsheet, apply gross-up formula, copy to tenant-specific tabs, verify caps by hand, check against estimated payments, generate statements), you are not alone.

-And your process has a risk profile that most property controllers don't think about until something goes wrong.
+Your process has a risk profile that most property controllers don't consider until something goes wrong.

 Why Spreadsheets Work at First